 The maintenance planner’s day revolves around gathering together accurate engineering information, ordering the right parts and materials, providing component assembly details, specifying assembly tolerances, specifying necessary skill levels and abilities the repairer must have, determining any special tools required, developing detailed work instructions and job procedures so the work is done right first time by the tradesmen, getting all the parts together and making sure they are right, compiling the job information together in a format that helps tradesmen understand what is necessary to get the job done fast, right and rebuilt perfectly.

 Scheduling the job is totally different.
-That involves getting operations to handover equipment on-time, getting cranes and parts there before they are needed … being prepared ‘just-in-time’ … no later and no sooner so the tradesmen can finish one job and immediately move to the next, and so maximise ‘tool time’ while minimising downtime.
+That involves getting operations to handover equipment on-time, getting cranes and parts there before they are needed … being prepared ‘just-in-time’ … no later and no sooner so the tradesmen can finish one job and immediately move to the next, and so maximize ‘tool time’ while minimizing downtime.

 I hope that the above comments help you.